 9. Make reasonable meal choices

-10. Give yourself restrictions (not drinking, no chocolate)
+10. Give yourself unreasonable restrictions for no reason (not drinking, no chocolate)